f12tecnologia/Atendechat-8/replit.md

 - Analytics dashboard

 ## Recent Changes
-**November 7, 2025** - Initial Replit Setup
+**November 7, 2025** - Initial Replit Setup Completo
-- Installed Node.js v20 and all dependencies
+- ✅ Installed Node.js v20 and all dependencies
-- Configured PostgreSQL database with SSL support
+- ✅ Configured PostgreSQL database with SSL support
-- Installed and configured Redis for Bull queues
+- ✅ Installed and configured Redis for Bull queues
-- Updated database configuration for Neon PostgreSQL
+- ✅ Updated database configuration for Neon PostgreSQL
-- Applied all migrations (117 migrations)
+- ✅ Applied all migrations (145+ migrations including latest)
-- Seeded default data
+- ✅ Seeded default data successfully
-- Configured frontend for port 5000 with host bypass
+- ✅ Configured frontend for port 5000 with host bypass
-- Set up frontend workflow on webview port 5000
+- ✅ Set up frontend workflow on webview port 5000
+- ✅ Created backend workflow on port 8080
-- Updated browserslist database
+- ✅ Updated browserslist database
+- ✅ Both frontend and backend running successfully

 ## Deployment
 The application is configured for VM deployment with the following setup: